-Kevin Graney, a Senior Manager in Finance for The Home Depot, works to ensure the financial health of the nearly 2,000 Home Depot stores in the United States.
-Mr. Graney currently focuses on the At Home Services business working on merchandising, field execution, and strategy.
-Prior to working at Home Depot, Mr. Graney worked as a strategy and management consultant for ScottMadden, an energy focused consulting firm.
+Kevin Graney, a Vice President of Finance for PRGX, oversees the Financial Planning and Analytics (FP&A) team for PRGX GLobal.
+PRGX helps companies around the world reduce costs, optimize working capital and mitigate risk at all stages of the Source-to-Pay (S2P) process.
+Mr. Graney has had a long history in finance and management roles, with previous roles in Finance and Merchandising at the Home Depot and as a strategy and management consultant for ScottMadden, an energy focused consulting firm.
 Earlier in his career, Mr. Graney worked in politics and policy in Washington, DC including several years at the U.S. Department of Energy.
 Mr. Graney is a proud resident of Atlanta where he is raising his family.
-Mr. Graney received his B.A. in Government and Russian Studies from the University of Virginia and his M.B.A. from the Darden School of Business at the University of Virginia and intends to serve on the Finance Committee of the Ethos Classical Governing Board.
+Mr. Graney received his B.A. in Government and Russian Studies from the University of Virginia and his M.B.A. from the Darden School of Business at the University of Virginia and will serve on the Finance Committee of the Ethos Classical Governing Board.

 During his 30 year career within the Bell System, Mr. Hines served in a number of financial capacities including accounting, auditing, and planning.
 Prior to his 2013 retirement, he supported AT&T’s National Network Wireline and Wireless Operations Group ensuring that business unit financial and operating plans were properly aligned to achieve corporate targets.
 During his career, Mr. Hines won numerous company awards for his intra-company business unit service efforts and innovative cost-reduction initiatives including having been honored with the Long Distance Industry Services President’s award.
 Prior to his returning to Atlanta, he chaired the Stewardship & Finance Commission at an 850 member church providing leadership through its second and third building phases and he also served on the board of a local community youth development organization.
 Mr. Hines brings strong financial acumen and analytic skills and a dedication to community service to the founding team of Ethos Classical.
 Mr. Hines has a B.A. in Accounting from Morehouse College, an M.B.A from Northwestern University, and C.P.A license and intends to serve on the as Board Treasured and Chair of the Finance Committee of the Ethos Classical Governing Board